Polaron residue and spatial structure in a Fermi gas: Introduction

 \section{Introduction}

 The physics of atomic Fermi gases has recently experienced a fast development, thanks to the Feshbach resonance technique that allows to tune the $s$-wave scattering length $a$ of the interaction, and to obtain highly degenerate strongly interacting Fermi gases \cite{prems,BookZwerger}.
 The first realizations of spin polarized configurations~\cite{Zwierlein,Hulet} asked for theoretical interpretation of the experimental results, and shortly afterwards it was proposed that, in the strongly polarized case, the minority atoms dressed by the Fermi sea of the majority atoms form a normal gas of quasiparticles called polarons~\cite{Lobo,Chevy}, which agrees with the experimental phase diagram~\cite{Zwierlein,Navon}.
+Strictly speaking, such polarons should be called ``Fermi polarons", so as to distinguish from the traditional condensed-matter-physics polaron, {\sl i.e.}\ an electron coupled to a bosonic bath of phonons \cite{RevPol}.

 The basic single-polaron properties, such as its binding energy to the Fermi sea and its effective mass, are now well understood, both for broad \cite{Lobo,Chevy, Combescot,Svistunov} and narrow \cite{Massignan,Zhai,TrefzgerCastin} Feshbach resonances.
-Here we study the polaron ground state properties going beyond the energy search, for both types of resonance.
+Here we study the polaron ground state properties going beyond the energy search, for both types of resonances.
 We study the quasiparticle residue $Z$, already investigated experimentally in \cite{Zwierlein2,Zaccanti} and theoretically in \cite{Zwerger,Massignan}, and the intriguing issue of the density distribution that surrounds the impurity, as characterized by the pair correlation function: This gives access to the spatial extension of the polaron, of potential important consequences on the properties of the polaronic gas.